-Autotask Workplace Online > Projects > click a project, folder, or file > Click Shares
+Workplace Online > Projects > click a project, folder, or file > Click Team Shares

-Autotask Workplace Online > Dashboard > click a project, folder, or file > Click Shares
+Workplace Online > Dashboard > click a project, folder, or file > Click Team Shares

-Workplace"Workplace" describes the Autotask Workplace service in its entirety. provides granular sharing permissions that allow you to control who can access your projects and folders, ensuring you data remains safe and secure.
+Workplace"Workplace" describes the Autotask Workplace service in its entirety. provides granular permissions for sharing within your team that allow you to control who can access your projects and folders, ensuring you data remains safe and secure.

 When a new project is created within Workplace, the creator automatically becomes the owner of the project and, by default, is the only person who can access the project.